A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation: Introduction

-Building upon these advances, physics-informed machine learning has gained traction within earthquake engineering and structural dynamics community, where it addresses critical challenges such as data scarcity and limited model generalization.
+Inspired by these advances, a new class of ML models, physics-informed machine learning, has gained traction within the earthquake engineering and structural dynamics community, where it addresses critical challenges such as data scarcity and limited model generalization.
 By embedding governing physical laws directly into ML architectures, physics-informed frameworks enhance predictive accuracy and ensure physical consistency.
-For instance, physics-informed LSTM frameworks (e.g., PhyLSTM2, PhyLSTM3)\cite{phylstm} estimate key variables like displacement and restoring force by incorporating these laws into the loss function during training.
-Similarly, PhyCNN \cite{phycnn} integrates domain knowledge with deep CNNs to predict nonlinear seismic responses through a data-driven approach.
-These innovative methods have been applied across diverse scenarios, including subway station dynamics \cite{huang2021deep}, vehicle–bridge interactions \cite{li2021dynamic}, and dam behavior prediction using CNN–GRU architectures \cite{li2022new}.
+For instance, physics-informed LSTM frameworks (e.g., PhyLSTM2 and PhyLSTM3) \cite{phylstm} estimate key variables such as displacement and restoring force by incorporating these laws into the loss function during training.
+Similarly, PhyCNN \cite{phycnn} integrates domain knowledge with deep CNNs to predict the nonlinear seismic response of structures through a data-driven approach.
+These innovative methods have been applied across diverse scenarios, including subway station dynamics \cite{huang2021deep}, vehicle–bridge interactions \cite{li2021dynamic}, and dam behavior prediction \cite{li2022new}.
 More recently, PI-LSTM has been introduced and benchmarked against PhyCNN and PhyLSTM, further demonstrating the potential of physics-guided ML architectures for structural response prediction \cite{liu2023pi}.
-Recent works \cite{raissi2018deep,raissi2019physics,sun2020surrogate,zhu2019physics} have highlighted the importance of incorporating physical constraints—such as ordinary and partial differential equations and boundary conditions—directly into deep learning models to improve stability and accuracy even when data is limited.
+Other works \cite{raissi2018deep,raissi2019physics,sun2020surrogate,zhu2019physics} have highlighted the importance of incorporating physical constraints—such as ordinary and partial differential equations and boundary conditions—directly into deep learning models to improve stability and accuracy, even when data are limited.